 To assist insurers and insurance agencies in monitoring their agents' compliance with the notice of change of email address requirement, the California Department of Insurance (CDI) developed an Email Address Search Report which lists all of the agents that are either appointed by the insurer or endorsed by the agency that do not have an email address on file with CDI.
 There is no cost to use this service.

 If you have come to this site because you did not receive a license renewal notice, and your license has not yet expired, you may go directly to our link.
 The online service will assist the licensee in completing the renewal application accurately to ensure that all required information is included before sending the renewal electronically to the CDI.
 This avoids many unnecessary delays.
-Licenses renewed using this service will be mailed to the individuals within three business days of submitting the renewal.
+Licenses renewed using this service will receive an email notification that states the individual's license is renewed.
 Agents and brokers who submit incomplete renewal applications by standard mail may not receive their renewed license for up to two months after submitting the application to the CDI.